International reports on the effects of the coronavirus and response measures

 - Coronavirus: Commission presents practical guidance to ensure the free movement of critical workers (press release 30 March 2020)

 - Information for frontier workers and posted workers (information sheet, pdf)

 - Coronavirus: Commission presents practical guidance to ensure the free movement of critical workers (news 30 March 2020)

 European Foundation for the Improvement of Living and Working Conditions Eurofound

 International Labour Organisation ILO

 The International Labour Organization ILO has assessed the effects of the coronavirus on the global employment situation.
-The ILO provides updated information on the development of the situation and action taken to mitigate the effects of the crisis.

 The Organisation for Economic Co-operation and Development (OECD) has assessed the effects of the coronavirus and also proposes solutions that support recovery from the crisis.